Shape-specific fluctuations of an active colloidal interface: Interface fluctuations

 \section{Interface fluctuations}

-For the C-shape chain propelling in the positive x-direction, one can define a height function $h(y)$ along the chain.
-An example of its temporal evolution is shown in Fig. \ref{fig0}.
-To differentiate the height of this shape from other typically measured shapes (circular and flat), let us call this the ``C-interface" (CI).
-One can thus choose a particular length segment along the chain and compute the height fluctuations, and measure its root-mean-squared
+For the C-shape chain propelling in the positive $x$-direction, one can define a height function $h(y)$ along the chain.
+In particular $h$ corresponds to the $x$-displacement of each monomer from the mean height.
+An example of its temporal evolution is shown in Fig. \ref{fig_phase}(d).
+One can thus choose a particular length segment along the chain and compute the height fluctuations, and measure its root-mean-squared value

-for the CI.
+for the C-shape.
 Here, $\langle \rangle$ is taken over both the segment and realizations.
 We can do the same for the angular fluctuations, and define

-The quantities of interest are both the dynamical ($W_h(t)$ and $W_\theta$) and steady-state ($W^{\mathrm{ss}}_h(t)$ and $W^{\mathrm{ss}}_\theta(t)$) properties of these fluctuations.
+The quantities of interest are both the dynamical ($W_h(t \ll \infty)$ and $W_\theta(t \ll \infty)$) and steady-state ($W^{\mathrm{ss}}_h(t \rightarrow \infty)$ and $W^{\mathrm{ss}}_\theta(t \rightarrow \infty)$) properties of these fluctuations.
 These are:

 Here, $(\beta_h, \beta_\theta)$ and $(\alpha_h, \alpha_\theta)$ are sets of growth and roughness exponents, respectively.
 As we show below, the positional fluctuations can be expressed via the FV scaling law \cite{vicsek1984dynamic}